sumitalp/basic_task_management/README.md

 ## Installation
 - Download this git repo
 - Then go to project directory
 - And run `pip3 install -r requirements.txt`

+## To Run project
+Go to project folder and run `python3 manage.py runserver 9999`

 ### Test Login credential
 - username: ahsan